Demvok/LikeBot/README.md

 - add creation of neccessary files if they dont exist
 - implement proxy logic (import, status, links to accounts)

-- add passwords into account records + encrypt data
-- update task status during run
+- update task and runs status during run
 - post ids in task should be sorted!
 - ENSURE DATA TYPES CONSISTENCY
 - rewrite connect clients to async